nephros/sailfish-account-github/README.md

 States and other countries.

-No adaptation or use of any kind of any of our registered trademarks or copyrights, or any other contents of this website, is allowed without the express written permission of GitHub, Inc.
+No adaptation or use of any kind of any of our registered trademarks or copyrights, is allowed without the express written permission of GitHub, Inc.

 For more information regarding the authorized uses of these items, please [contact GitHub](https://github.com/contact)